Save big (up to $1,875) on small business tools with our free membership, business.com+

 Recruitment and retention

-The unemployment rate is hovering around 4 percent in 2024 and employers are feeling the squeeze of a tight labor market.
+The unemployment rate is hovering around 4 percent and employers are feeling the squeeze of a tight labor market.
 The surging popularity of remote work has allowed businesses to cast a wider net in terms of new hires, but testing job candidates and employees for marijuana can quickly cut holes in your recruitment strategy.

 There are valid arguments on both sides of the testing debate.
 Whether to test employees for marijuana use is up to the employer to decide, barring industry regulations.
 Consider your sector, worker responsibilities, the marijuana laws in the state or states you operate and the pros and cons of testing for weed to determine the best option for your business.